panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 commentsThreadId: javascript-scope
 ---

-Data types, variables, functions, scope, closures are must-know to be able to code.
+Data types, variables, functions, scope, closures, prototype are must-know to be able to code in JavaScript.

-The scope manages the availability of variables.
-It indicates where a variable can be accessed.

-The scope stays at the base of other important concepts like global variables, encapsulation and closures.
+The scope concept manages the availability of variables.
+Plus, the closure stays at the base of global variables, closures.

 If you want to understand the scope in JavaScript, then this post is for you.
 I will explain  step by step, in-depth, what the scope is in JavaScript.

 ```toc
 ```

-## 1. What is scope
+## 1. What's scope

 Before diving into what the scope is, let's try an experiment that demonstrates how the scope manifests itself.